<?xml version="1.0" encoding="utf-8"?>

 2. What can be optimized?

-I designed inputs with real-time validation to enhance form field usability, following different scenarios.
+I designed inputs with real-time validation to enhance form field usability across various scenarios.
 I also used intelligent form features, such as auto-detection of the postal code and pre-filling the city.

 3. Be my guest

-Providing a guest checkout option prevents abandonment due to forced account creation.
+Providing a guest checkout option prevents abandonment due to the requirement of creating an account.

 4. Let everything be transparent